Beraliv/deconfusion/README.md

 Simple deobfuscator for JavaScript source code (opposite effect of obfuscator)

-For more details have a look at [Medium article about Joyn scripts obfuscation](https://medium.com/@beraliv/research-joyn-scripts-obfuscation-d33b0e64f86d).
+For more details have a look at [Blog post article about Joyn scripts obfuscation](https://blog.beraliv.dev/2020-05-04-research-joyn-scripts-obfuscation).

 ## Obfuscation